-Ruchi Bansal obtained her PhD in 2012 from University of Groningen, Netherlands.
-She carried out her PhD project on designing new strategies to target interferon gamma and its signaling domain to the target cells in chronic diseases.
-During the last stages of her PhD in 2011, she received two prestigious grants Sheila Sherlock research fellowship (European association for the study of liver diseases, EASL) and The Ruth and Richard Julin’s Swedish Foundation research grant for research at Karolinska Institute, Stockholm, Sweden.
-From 1st October 2012, she started as postdoctoral researcher at the Targeted Therapeutics, Department of Biomaterials Science and Technology, MIRA Institute of Biomedical Technology and Technical Medicine at University of Twente.
-In 2014, She received prestigious VENI (Innovational Research Incentives for academic excellence) grant from The Netherlands Organization for Health Research and Development, ZonMW, NWO to pursue her research on “Development of novel targeted nanotherapeutics for the treatment of liver diseases”.
-She also received Gastrostart Grant from Netherlands Society of Gastroenterology (NVGE) to explore “Secreted exosomes (and/or exosomal microRNAs) as biomarkers and therapeutic targets in liver fibrosis, inflammatory diseases and liver carcinoma”.
-Currently, She is an assistant professor in Biomaterials Science and Technology group, where she has independently established her liver research.
+Ruchi Bansal is an assistant professor at University of Twente, The Netherlands.
+She obtained her Bachelor’s and Master’s degree in Biochemistry from Delhi University, India.
+In 2012, She obtained her PhD from Pharmacokinetics, Toxicology and Targeting, University of Groningen.
+Her PhD project was focused on designing of novel strategies to target interferon gamma and its signaling domain to the target pathogenic cells in the chronic diseases (liver fibrosis and Cancer).
+During the last stages of her PhD, she received two prestigious grants Sheila Sherlock research fellowship (from European association for the study of liver diseases, EASL) and The Ruth and Richard Julin’s Foundation Swedish research grant for postdoctoral research at Karolinska Institute, Stockholm, Sweden.
+Her research project was focused on “Pathogenesis of Hepatitis C virus (HCV)-induced and alcohol-induced liver diseases”.
+In October 2012, she started as a senior postdoctoral researcher at the Department of Biomaterials Science and Technology at University of Twente.
+In 2014, she received a prestigious VENI grant (from NWO, ZonMw) to pursue her research on “Development of novel targeted nano-therapeutics for the treatment of liver diseases”.
+She has received several awards/honors for her pioneering work and several research grants for pursuing her research.
+Ruchi has established her independent research team “The Liver Lab” focused on Liver diseases: from pathogenesis to nanotherapeutics at the University of Twente, The Netherlands.

 Understanding underlying mechanisms for the development of advanced targeted Nano-theranostics for diagnosis and therapy for liver diseases.